ORIGINS OF THE HANDIE TALKIE

 SCR-536’s ANCESTORS

 So that is the story of the ‘original’ handie-talkie, the one that started it all.
 Generally further development of the concept had to wait until the transistor revolution of the 1960’s.
 During this period we saw the emergence of An extract from a 1940's Motorola Advertisement the 27 MHz AM CB ‘walkie-talkie’.
 Such units came in transmit power levels of up to 1 watt and had up to four crystal controlled channels.
 By today’s standards they were still very large though.
-Amateurs didn’t start to see commercially available walkie-talkies until the seventies, this period signalling the start of the 2 Metre ‘hand-held’s’ ever-increasing popularity.
+Amateurs didn’t start to see commercially available walkie-talkies until the seventies, this period signaling the start of the 2 Metre ‘hand-held’s’ ever-increasing popularity.

 Today’s technology has given us ‘credit card’ size multi-band hand-held’s.
 And these days we all take for granted our tiny mobile phones that were only a dream less than two decades ago.

-Surface mount technology and highly integrated microcontrollers have given today’s design engineers the freedom to build radios so small that Galvin’s design team would find it hard believe, were they with us today.
+Surface mount technology and highly integrated microcontrollers have given today’s design engineers the freedom to build radios so small that Galvin’s design team under Don Mitchell would find it hard believe, were they with us today.
 Furthermore, we may well ask ‘what will the next 50 years do to the humble handie-talkie?

-Home Page - Sixty-nine Years Ago
+Home Page - Eighty Three Years Ago

 Other Web Articles by the same author EARLY YAESU MUSEN EQUIPMENT IN AUSTRALIA